- Ethers are a family of organic compounds with the general formula R–O–R',

 Molecular weight 74.1, melting point -116.2°C, boiling point 34.5°C.

-- An all-pervading, infinitely elastic, massless medium formerly postulated
+- The ether, or aether, is an all-pervading, infinitely elastic, massless medium formerly postulated

 waves could be propagated through otherwise empty space.
 Light was